All four suspects face charges of aggravated battery, hate crimes, kidnapping

 The teen’s parents reported him missing and told police they had not heard from him after they dropped him off at a restaurant in the Chicago suburb of Schaumburg on December 31.

 Graphic video drew outrage and stunned the nation

 The disturbing 30-minute video of the attack shows the 18-year-old victim cowering in a corner of a room, tied with his mouth bound in plastic.
 The video has stunned the country, not just because of the graphic abuse, but because of the comments made by some of the assailants.

 Duffin said the department sought hate-crime charges because of the victim’s diminished mental capacity, the fact that the four suspects tied him up and the racial epithets heard on the video.
 The victim appears to be white; the suspects are African-American.

 Video pulled from Facebook

-Facebook said it pulled the original video from one of the suspect's Facebook profile.
+Facebook confirmed that it pulled the original video from the suspect’s Facebook profile.